mikedijkstra/stencil/README.md

 ## JavaScripts

-### Modules
+### JavaScript Modules

 Stencil has a number of built in objects for commonly used patterns.
+These are automatically compiled into `javascripts/stencil.js`.

 #### Align